gos-qs/python-guide/python-installation.md

 ### Package Managers and Virtual Environments

 The biggest benefit of python3, closely followed by the vast amounts of open source libraries and examples, is the package management system.
 Packages are third party software that holds the true power of python, if you want to run complex mathematical functions you would make life much easier by using numpy, which ships with low level binaries compiled from C and C++, making it hundreds of times faster than performing similar computations in pure python.
-It also ships with model fitting methods and is a dependency of virtually ever scientific computing library in python, such as scikit-learn, scipy, tensorflow, and pandas.
+It also ships with model fitting methods and is a dependency of virtually every scientific computing library in python, such as scikit-learn, scipy, tensorflow, and pandas.

 This seems easy enough so far, surely every programming language has that, what makes this so special?
 The problem that arises with having hundreds of thousands of open source libraries is that sometimes decisions are made in early development that affects a projects ability to make updates later when certain dependencies change their function syntaxes.
-This doesn't happen very often, but when it does it's a life saver to know that you can have one python environment segregated from another and the changes you make to dependency version wont affect the execution of other programs.
-Simpler cases are when a dependency is being updated faster than the package is being maintained, so even though an updated dependency may work fine it may not have been tested and updated in the package version configs.
+This doesn't happen very often, but when it does it's a life saver to know that you can have one python environment segregated from another and the changes you make to dependency versions wont affect the execution of programs executed from other virtual environments.
+Similar useful cases are when a dependency is being updated faster than the package is being maintained, so even though an updated dependency may work fine it may not have been tested and updated in the package version configs.

-The official python package manager is the Python Package Index, PyPI, which is a remote repository of open source projects written in python and sometimes using binaries as is the case for numpy.
-This uses a program called pip to install and maintain packages installed from PyPI.
-Python doesn't alway come with pip install, sometimes you have to download and run a small python script called get-pip.py, this can be found easily online.
+The official python package manager is the Python Package Index, PyPI, which is a remote repository of open source projects written in python and sometimes using high-speed compiled binaries as is the case for numpy, tensorflow and others.
+This uses a program called 'pip' to install and maintain packages installed from PyPI.
+Python doesn't alway come with pip installed, sometimes you have to download and run a small python script called get-pip.py, this can be found easily online.
 Your version of pip can be checked using the CMD command:

 ```Powershell
 pip --version